kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/FrictionLosses.md

 </table>

- The *Moody diagram* is a graphical representation of thousands of pipe flow experiments showing how the friction factor, $f$, depends on the Reynolds number, $N_R$, and the relative roughness, $\epsilon/D$, of the pipe.
+ The *Moody diagram* is a graphical representation of thousands of pipe flow experiments showing how the friction factor, $f$, depends on the Reynolds number, $\Re$, and the relative roughness, $\epsilon/D$, of the pipe.

 <div class="photo" style="width: 100%;">
   <img src="img/Moody.png" alt="Moody Diagram">